 But when you order online, you have the issue of limited customer service to consider.
 For example, there’s no one you can go to in order to adjust the fit if the frames aren’t feeling comfortable on your head.
 So there are some tradeoffs.

-Yet the cheap prices from the online retailers have brought a lot of customers in.
+The cheap prices from the online retailers are certainly alluring.
 If you plan on ordering from a site like ZenniOptical.com, Eyebuydirect.com or 39dollarglasses.com, you’ll need to get your vision checked by an eye doctor first to get an updated prescription.

 You’ll also need to find out your pupillary distance (P.D.), which is the space between the center of your pupils, expressed in millimeters.
 Certain frames will not work with certain P.D.s because the center of the lenses will either be too wide or too narrow.
 You need a fit that’s just right.